-Today he was given a 14 year sentence and told he could apply for parole after January 8, 2021 - almost 10 years to the day he handed himself in.
+Today he was given a 14 year sentence and told he could apply for parole after January 8, 2021 - 10 years from the day he handed himself in.

 Poli's body was found by a neighbour and her mother after she failed to turn up for work at a Sydney hotel.
 Police alleged she had been strangled with a piece or rope or cord.

 Mitchell, who had shared the house with Poli for about six months, went missing soon after.
 He turned himself in to Atherton police in north Queensland, in January last year.